Rita Jenrette: Entertainment

 She has written two published books.
 My Capitol Secrets appeared in 1981 and detailed her experiences as a Congressional spouse.
 Conglomerate, an online romance novel, was published in 1985.
 She reports that Roger Ailes offered her a position as a Washington television correspondent, but she declined.

+In the 1980s, Jenrette appeared in several plays, movies, and television series.
 In 1982, Jenrette received the Drama-Logue Critics Award for her performance in The Philadelphia Story.
-She also appeared in several plays, movies like Zombie Island Massacre (1984), and television series like Fantasy Island in the mid-1980s.
+On-screen, she appeared in Fantasy Island (1982), Zombie Island Massacre (1984), and The Equalizer (1988).
+Her last television series role was in Dream On (1992), as Reporter Jennifer Klarik.

 In 1986, she appeared in an episode of "Lifestyles of the Rich and Famous."
 This led in 1989 to Jenrette's becoming an on-air journalist on Fox television’s A Current Affair where she interviewed celebrities.

 Real estate

 In 1994, she began a career in real estate.
 In 1996, Crain's New York Business described Jenrette as a "Power Broker New York Style."
 In 1999, she sued Simon Properties for $6 million for failing to pay her a commission on the $800 million sale of the General Motors Building to Donald Trump; the parties agreed to a settlement before the case went to trial.
 In 2003, she completed an Executive Management Program at Harvard Business School.